RomaneGreen/flickr-stream/README.md

-rails app that uses flickr's api to grab a users photos by id
+Rails app that uses flickr's api to grab a users photos by id